 However, they may last you much longer depending on how well you take care of them!

 Often times when plastics and metals break down over time they lose their tension which causes detuning problems while wooden instruments maintain their tone through wear and tear.

 What Brand of Banjo Should You Buy?

-There are several banjo brands which are synonymous with the instrument itself, because they have been manufacturing quality banjos for many decades.
+There are several banjo brands that are synonymous with the instrument itself because they have been manufacturing quality banjos for many decades.

 Manufacturers such as Gold Tone, Oscar Schmidt, or Deering, an American manufacturer known for producing banjos of the highest quality, are some of the better brands to look at when you’re trying to find your first banjo.

 What Style of Body Should it Have?
 (Banjo Type)

 Open-backed banjos are very commonly used for styles of music in which the banjo is blended in with the other instruments, such as the clawhammer style of playing.

 Resonator banjos are most often used for styles of music in which the banjo is the featured instrument, such as in bluegrass music.

 As previously mentioned, choosing between these two body styles can determine the weight of the instrument as well.